 I was first introduced to cioppino at a restaurant I worked for in Pittsburgh.
 After my first bite, I was hooked.
 Pun intended!
 The broth was light and flavorful and tasted so good with the various pieces of tender seafood.
 I remember that they served their cioppino recipe with crusty garlic bread and some fresh lemon wedges.
 It was perfect.

-I have made this dish over the years, but it has always been for special occasions since it requires a good bit of seafood, which can be expensive.
+I have made this cioppino over the years, but it has always been for special occasions since it requires a good bit of seafood, which can be expensive.
 However, if you’re looking for a meal that is guaranteed to impress your family, this is it.
 This cioppino recipe makes four hearty dinner servings.
 Please see below for nutritional information.

 For this cioppino recipe, I used all of my favorite fish, and added my own Healthyish twist to the broth.
 While you can use any fish you like, I used jumbo shrimp, Alaskan cod, scallops, and mussels.
 I left the shrimp shells on my shrimp because I feel the shells add some extra flavor to the broth.
 Just be sure to devein the shrimp before adding them to the stew.